OSGConnect/OUTDATED-tutorial-fsurf/README.md

 ## Overview

 [FreeSurfer](http://freesurfer.net/) is a software package to analyze MRI images of human brain subjects.
-The OSG has developed a command line utility, `fsurf`, that simplifies FreeSurfer computation on the Open Science Grid.
+The OSG has developed a command line utility, `fsurf`, that simplifies FreeSurfer computation on the Open Science Grid (OSG).
 The advantages of using  `fsurf` are:

      (1) Handles job submission to OSG using appropriate flags for multi-core job slots (2) Handles data transfer to and from remote worker nodes